loginom/loginom-help-en-omegat/data/integration/web-services/publishing-web-service.md

 To publish the package, it is required to click on the required package in the [navigation tree](../../interface/main-menu.md#navigatsiya) using the right button, and select *Publish packages…* in the context menu.
 It will enable to open the package publication wizard with the following settings:

-* **Published packages** is a list of already published packages.
+* **Published packages**: the list of already published packages.
 * **Path to the package file** is manually specified or selected from the drop-down list of the opened packages.
-* **Select namespace** means the namespace of items and attributes that provides their uniqueness in WSDL description of the service.
+* **Select namespace**: the namespace of items and attributes that provides their uniqueness in WSDL description of the service.
 It is required to select one of the options:
    * Use Loginom Integrator namespace;
    * Generate unique for package (it is used by default);
    * Generate unique for each package version;